King's College, Cambridge Model Publication Scheme

 Annual Report

 Since 1887 the Annual Report of Council has been published at the end of the calendar year.
-It is available in hardcopy only.
+Recent years are available online and older years are available in hardcopy only.
 Current issues typically include announcements about Fellows, statistics about undergraduate and graduate student admissions and performance, academic news, news about the Chapel, Choir, buildings, gardens and staff, obituaries of members, and reports from the Development Office, Tutorial Office and Library.

 Vacancies